How do I get my shodan [1st degree black belt] in Budoshin Ju-Jitsu?

-If you did NOT proceed through the kyu ranks under my guidance, please submit a DVD [or mp4 file you can send via my Hightail dropbox] for evaluation.
+If you did NOT proceed through the kyu ranks under my guidance, please submit a video you can send via my Hightail dropbox] for evaluation.
 The video will have to contain 60 seconds of freestyle against random attacks by your uke, plus you will have to show all kata & waza listed on the black belt exam for shodan.
 [All of this does not have to be recorded at one time.]

 Approximately how many techniques are there in the system to shodan level?

 You must be proficient with the 54 different kata [techniques] plus responses for 52 different street attacks listed in the Shodan kata & waza lists.
 At the time of testing you will be asked to demonstrate 5-10 kata and respond to 5-10 street situations your examiner has selected from from the Shodan list.
-You will not have any forewarning of these test elements and must be able to demonstrate those kata and street responses instantaneously.
+You will not have any forewarning of these test elements and must be able to demonstrate the requested kata and street responses immediately.